-Gary Leamon, Senior Consultant: Gary Leamon has decades of experience in the nuclear industry with a U.S utility and with NAC.
+Gary Leamon, Consultant: Gary Leamon has decades of experience in the nuclear industry.
 His domain of expertise is focused around the front end of the fuel cycle, including detailed knowledge of the technical capabilities and production costs for uranium production facilities around the world.
-He is a leading contributor to NAC front end market studies, especially in respect of uranium and conversion market analyses and the formulation of related procurement strategies.
+He is a leading contributor to NAC front-end market studies, especially related to uranium and conversion market analyses and the formulation of related procurement strategies.

 Please register online here.
 Register early to reserve one of the limited available spaces and qualify for a reduced rate.